FeNYeSNaP/rest-api-flask-and-python/README.md

 #Project Title
 Python REST API and Flask curse project.
+This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy
 ##Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.